Editor's Note: This post was originally published in 2017, it was updated in Jan. 2023.

 Ways a cylinder might evolve in a design.

-At the assembly level, the most effective method of building design intent is through top-down design.
-This methodology employs special kinds of models called skeletons to consolidate important geometry that affects multiple components, and then distributes that design information to components using data sharing features.
+At the assembly level, the most effective method of building with design intent is through top-down design.
+This methodology employs special kinds of models called skeletons to consolidate important geometry that affects multiple components, and then distributes that design information to components using data-sharing features.